JCharante/quotes/quotes.md

 >I am running out of clothes, so I prepare to wash my clothes for the first time on my own.
 I learn how from Google, hoist my laundry nag and carry it to the stairs.
 A girl sees me pause and suggests I just drop the bag down the center of the stairwell.
 “At most you’d kill some freshman,” she adds encouragingly, before thinking to inquire if I’m a freshman.

+>I carry my laundry down the old-fashioned way.
+The whole cleansing process takes two hours and has no visible effect on the clothes.
+I’d guess that the process removed microscopic germs, except for the fact that germs only thrive in damp, warm environments — exactly the environment created by the washing machine.
+It’s quite late and I don’t see an iron so I leave my clothes as they are for that hip, grungy look.

 [My Life With Tim (Aaron Swartz's Raw Thought)](http://www.aaronsw.com/weblog/mylifewithtim)

 >In 7th grade we were asked to do a project on the Great Men Who Made America, or something like that.
 Other kids chose civil rights leaders and politicians and even scientists.
 Then a big tech geek, I chose my hero, Tim Berners-Lee, inventor of the World Wide Web.